How To Know If Points Are Collinear

 Computational Geometry

 In computational geometry, algorithms for determining collinearity are crucial for tasks such as line segment intersection, polygon simplification, and point set alignment.
 Recent research focuses on improving the efficiency and robustness of these algorithms, particularly when dealing with large datasets.
-For example, new algorithms leverage parallel processing and GPU acceleration to perform collinearity checks on massive point clouds, enabling real-time analysis in applications like autonomous driving and geographic information systems (GIS).
+To give you an idea, new algorithms apply parallel processing and GPU acceleration to perform collinearity checks on massive point clouds, enabling real-time analysis in applications like autonomous driving and geographic information systems (GIS).

 Computer Graphics